Sholanki/11ty-single-site/src/upcoming-tweaks.md

 - Adding `About Me` section
 - Adding images and excerpt in post cards.
 - Featured post in 11ty
+- A tutorial on 11ty!
+This is going to be a work in progress.

 #### *Note*: This list will be updated as more and more items are added and removed.